bancaditalia/BeforeIT.jl/docs/src/index.md

 ## Quick example

-To check that the installation worked, try running the model in your terminal following
+To check that the installation worked, try running the model in your terminal with

 ```julia
 using BeforeIT